MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The [preview of the Azure Information Protection scanner](https://cloudblogs.microsoft.com/enterprisemobility/2017/10/25/azure-information-protection-scanner-in-public-preview/): The PowerShell module that is included with the client has preview cmdlets to install and configure the scanner so that you can discover, classify, and protect files on your on-premises data stores.
 For instructions, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-use/deploy-aip-scanner.md).

 - For Office apps, automatic and recommended classification runs continuously in the background, instead of running when documents are saved.
 With this change in behavior, you can now apply automatic and recommended classification to documents that are stored in SharePoint Online.
 [More information](../deploy-use/configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied)

+- You can now set different visual markings for Word, Excel, PowerPoint, and Outlook by using an "If.App" variable statement in the text string, and identify the application type.
+[More information](../deploy-use/configure-policy-markings.md##set-different-visual-markings-for-word-excel-powerpoint-and-outlook)

 - A new advanced client setting so that Outlook doesn't apply the default label that is configured in the Azure Information Protection policy.
 Instead, Outlook can apply a different default label, or no label.
 [More information](client-admin-guide-customizations.md#set-a-different-default-label-for-outlook)